Nursing Home Care

 care?

-- Does the home have enough staff and nursing assistants
+- does the home have enough staff and nursing assistants

 to give residents the proper care and personal attention